 I threw open the door of the first room that presented itself.
 It was quite dark; but, as I stept within, a pernicious scent assailed my senses, producing sickening qualms, which made their way into my very heart, while I felt my leg clasped, and a groan repeated by the person that held me.
 I lowered my lamp, and saw a negro half clad, writing under the agony of disease, while he held me with a convulsive grasp.
 With mixed horror and impatience I strove to disengage myself, and fell on the sufferer; he wound his naked festering arms round me, his face close to mine, and his breath, death-laden, entered my vitals.
 For a moment I was overcome, my head was bowed by aching nausea; til, reflection returning, I sprung up, threw the wretch from me, and darting up the staircase, entered the chamber usually inhabited by my family.
-A dim light shewed me Alfred on a couch; Clara trembling, and paler than whitest snow, had raised him on her arm (336-37).
+A dim light shewed me Alfred on a couch; Clara trembling, and paler than whitest snow, had raised him on her arm (336–37).

 The macabre scene unfolds in a kind of dark netherworld.
 Verney’s actions seem instinctive, but the resulting picture is that the “negro half clad,” literally bare life, is denied entry into the Kingdom of Man.
 His half-clothed state and the language used to describe him (“wretch”—a favorite epithet of Frankenstein for his creature) indicate Verney’s judgment of his nonhumanity before he physically throws the man off.
 We don’t know the Black man’s name, his language, his situation, his relation to any person or place in the world, nor where he comes from or how—he is simply dropped off there by the narrative, as if transported from another world.
-He is in the house, but out of place: an instance of pure deracination.
-It’s not clear in the novel whether the global slave system has been abolished in the late 21st century (it appears not), but in the year of the book’s publication, 1826, this Black character would certainly have been associated with enslavement (slavery was not completely abolished in the British Empire until the 1840s).
+He is in the house but out of place: an instance of pure deracination.
+It’s not clear in the novel whether the global slave system has been abolished in the late twenty-first century (it appears not), but in the year of the book’s publication, 1826, this Black character would certainly have been associated with enslavement (slavery was not completely abolished in the British Empire until the 1840s).
 Further, as Siobhan Carroll has noted, Verney’s depiction of his house, with its “dark[ness],” “pernicious scents,” sounds of groans, and general horror, closely resembles contemporary descriptions of slave ships (12).

 Peter Melville is right to remind us that the context of this scene is that of home and family—Verney has rushed into his home, looking for his wife and child.
-It appears that at least part of Verney’s violent rejection of the dying man stems from his judgment of the incongruity of blackness and domestic sociality, from which blackness is not only barred, but seen as an interference into.
-As Saidiya Hartman writes: “In short, the slave exists out of the world and outside the house” (169).
-Indeed, what if this passage evinces not so much a “lapse…of sympathy” on Verney’s part, as Melville argues, but rather demonstrates the normal operation of sympathy as it is structured to (not) work upon those not viewed as human, those not part of what the novel calls “the family of man,” or any family at all (Melville 835; LM 261)?
-This reading would allow us to see this episode as exposing the cracks in the false “we” of Man that the novel ruins, a “we” from which blackness is constitutively excluded, but also to which blackness here presents some alternative, otherworldly, fleshly embrace.
+It appears that at least part of Verney’s violent rejection of the dying man stems from his judgment of the incongruity of blackness and domestic sociality, from which blackness is not only barred but seen as an interference.
+As Saidiya Hartman writes, “In short, the slave exists out of the world and outside the house” (169).
+Indeed, what if this passage evinces not so much a “lapse . . . of sympathy” on Verney’s part, as Melville argues, but rather demonstrates the normal operation of sympathy as it is structured to (not) work upon those not viewed as human, those not part of what the novel calls “the family of man,” or any family at all (Melville 835; LM 261)?
+This reading would allow us to see this episode as exposing the cracks in the false “we” of Man that the novel ruins, a “we” from which blackness is constitutively excluded but also to which blackness here presents some alternative, otherworldly, fleshly embrace.